Drug War Facts

 · Smoking marijuana in the privacy of one's own home is not a crime

-· Habitual pot smoking is a health issue.
+· Habitual pot smoking is not a healthy lifestyle.

 · Politicians have no choice but to lie about marijuana; telling the truth is political suicide.

-Marijuana prohibition is an example of manufactured consent.
-Campaign slogans such as "A Drug Free America," "Zero Tolerance," "Soft on Drugs" and "Tough on Crime" implies that the person you vote for is going to fix the problem.
-Voters believe each new candidate will get the job done.
-As the government continues to launch the media slogans and escalate the arrests, the war will cost more money and ruin more lives.
+The drug war is an example of manufactured consent.
+Campaign slogans such as "A Drug Free America," "Zero Tolerance," "Soft on Drugs" and "Tough on Crime" implies that the person you vote for is going to “fix the problem”.
+Voters believe each new candidate who promises to “get the job done” will succeed.
+As the government continues to run media slogans and escalate arrests, the war costs more money and ruins more lives with no end in sight.

 James Wiley